Republicans pressure Gov. Northam to make bill requiring in-person learning effective immediately

 Now, some lawmakers are pushing Northam to attach an emergency clause to the measure, which would allow it to take effect immediately with the stroke of a pen.

 As of Friday afternoon, the governor’s office didn’t take a stance on the matter.
-In a text, Northam’s spokesperson Alena Yarmosky said he will “carefully review the bill when it reaches his desk.”
+In a text, Northam’s spokesperson Alena Yarmosky said he would “carefully review the bill when it reaches his desk.”

 When the session started, Dunnavant’s legislation was just one line long, reading, “That each local school division in the Commonwealth shall make in-person learning available to all students by choice of the student’s parent or guardian.”